KhanSaifUllahKhan/Codeigniter-uploadify/README.md

 Todo:

-I'm planning to do an Amazon S3 example as well.
+I'm planning to send all the details of the uploaded file to DB.